pearcej/complex/_sources/HerdsFlocksAndTrafficJams/TrafficJams.rst

 What causes traffic jams?
 Sometimes there is an obvious cause, like an accident, a speed trap, or something else that disturbs the flow of traffic.
 But other times traffic jams appear for no apparent reason.

 Agent-based models can help explain spontaneous traffic jams.
-As an example, I implement a highway simulation based on a model in Mitchell Resnick’s book, *Turtles, Termites and Traffic Jams.*
+As an example, we implement a highway simulation based on a model in Mitchell Resnick’s book, *Turtles, Termites and Traffic Jams.*

 Here’s the class that represents the “highway”: